Dah-phd/Dah-phd/README.md

 * scientific interest in AI ( mostly related to TensorFlow, Keras).
 * web-development back-end (Django / Rocket) and frontend (Solid-JS, with future plans to test Rust-Yew).
 # Personal project:
 * My latest personal projects is using Rust and [Rocket](https://rocket.rs/) framework.
 The idea behind it is to create a end-to-end web application allowing peer-to-peer or AI games of [Quoridor](https://en.wikipedia.org/wiki/Quoridor).
 The front-end is built using TypeScript with Solid-JS as a framework.
-The goal of the project is to get a better understanding of Rust as a back-end language and component-based frontend.[Quoridor repo](https://github.com/Dah-phd/corridor_api)
+The goal of the project is to get a better understanding of Rust as a back-end language and component-based frontend.[SOURCE CODE](https://github.com/Dah-phd/corridor_api)
 * Related to that I had to implement path-finding algorithm (A*) that I deployed as open-source [Rust crate](https://crates.io/crates/a-star_traitbased)
 # Future plans:
 * I’m looking forward to my first professional Rust project.